-Restore points are helpful for many people because they allow users to revert to a previous state when their operating system was performing optimally.
-However, some Windows 10 users face the challenge of losing their restore points, hence, losing their operating system’s points of good performance.
+Restore points are helpful for many people because they allow users to revert to a previous state when their operating system is performing optimally.
+However, some Windows 10 users face the challenge of losing their restore points, hence, losing their OS’s points of good performance.

-Windows 10 restore points may disappear because their maximum available storage space has been reached, the System Restore files are corrupted, their storage time has been exceeded, you have upgraded your operating system, there are USB turbo boosters present, or system restore is disabled.
+Windows 10 restore points may disappear because their maximum available storage space has been reached, the System Restore files are corrupted, their storage time has been exceeded, you have upgraded your OS, USB turbo boosters are present, or System Restore is disabled.

-In the rest of the article, I’ll highlight some of the common reasons that Windows 10 restore points disappear and some solutions for the problem.
+In the rest of the article, I’ll highlight some common reasons that Windows 10 restore points disappear and some solutions for the problem.

-In this section of the article, we will cover the reasons for Restore Points disappearing in Windows so you can understand a little more about why it could be happening.
+This section of the article will cover why Restore Points disappeared in Windows so you can understand why it could be happening.

-Allocated storage space is exhausted or your drive has limited space
+Storage space is exhausted, or the drive has limited space

-System restore is a collection of files that can take you back to a previous version of your operating system in case it experiences failure or stops working optimally.
+System restore is a collection of files that can take you back to a previous version of your OS in case it experiences failure or stops working optimally.

 So, to save these backup files, it needs sufficient storage.